Last Updated on

 Boasting thousands of picture-perfect islands and islets, the Maldives offers a plethora of delights.
 Whether visiting with that special someone, with friends, or with the kids, the Maldives cannot fail to impress you.

 Chillax on the beaches, explore the underwater world, explore local areas, be adventurous, and pamper yourself.
+Find out more about the Maldives localities in our guide to where to stay in the Maldives.

 Life really is a beach in the Maldives and it’s a destination that is likely to fill your mind and make you smile with wistful nostalgia long after you have left.